saturnflyer/polyfill-data/README.md

 Polyfill-Data is cryptographically signed.
 To be sure the gem you install hasn’t been tampered with:

-Add my the key (if you haven’t already) as a trusted certificate
+Add the public key (if you haven’t already) as a trusted certificate

     gem cert --add <(curl -Ls https://raw.github.com/saturnflyer/polyfill-data/main/certs/saturnflyer.pem)